Only Side by Side with You

 Only Side by Side with You (南方有乔木 (Nan Fang You Qiao Mu)) is a 2018 Chinese television series based on the novel of the same name by Xiao Hu Ru Wei (小狐濡尾).
 It stars William Chan and Bai Baihe.
 The series premiered on Jiangsu TV and Zhejiang TV on March 25, 2018.

 Synopsis

-The series tells the story of Shi Yue, an ex-special force member but now the mysterious owner of a bar, who butts head with Nan Qiao when she was meeting potential investors at his bar after falling out with her cheating fiancée.
-Shi Yue discovers that Nan Qiao seems to be someone related to his past so he purposely gets close to her to find out more, ultimately falling for her in the process.
+The series tells the story of Shi Yue, an ex-special force member, but now the mysterious owner of a bar, who butts heads with Nan Qiao when she goes to his bar to meet potential investors after falling out with her cheating fiancée.
+Shi Yue discovers that Nan Qiao seems to be someone related to his past, so he purposely gets close to her to find out more, ultimately falling for her in the process.